uempfel/nsxtea/README.md

   -c, --cursor string            Opaque cursor to be used for getting next page of records (supplied by current result page) -h, --help                     help for search
-  -f, --included_fields string   Comma separated list of fields that should be included in query result -p, --page_size string         Maximum number of results to return in this page
+  -f, --included_fields string   Comma separated list of fields that should be included in query result -m, --manager                  Use the Manager API for the search request -p, --page_size string         Maximum number of results to return in this page
                                  Min: 0, Max: 1000 (default "1000")
   -a, --sort_ascending           Sorting order of the query results (default true) -s, --sort_by string           Field by which records are sorted

-Global Flags:
-      --config string   config file (default is $HOME/.nsxtea.yaml)
 ```

 #### Query Syntax